 I’m so very tired of all the complaining and whining about how bad the Mets are.
 The Mets aren’t really that bad and unless some crazy stupid series of unfortunate events take hold, things should get better.

 There are far more hideous things in the world than the state of the 2013 Met roster.
 For instance, what if the Mayans were only off by a few months?
-Sure how smart could they be if they got annihilated by a bunch of guys in tin hats, but still, it could all end tomorrow, POOF!
+How smart could they be if they got annihilated by a bunch of guys in tin hats, it could all end tomorrow, POOF!

 Jeez, you’d think we could find other things than the quality of Met outfielders to complain about.
 Now we’ve got this Higgs Boson particle.
 Bunch of eggheads at the “Fermi National Accelerator Laboratory” in “Geneva” crashed some stuff together at high speeds and decided our universe is fundamentally unstable and therefore vulnerable to being wiped out by a more stable better looking universe with great hair.
 My thinking was, you’ve GOT to be kidding me?
 I just scheduled a teeth cleaning!
 Unstable universe?